vpenso/scripts/docs/net/ib/topology.md

 - Can be optimized for localized and/or global communication within the cluster
 - Requires routing engine to handle loops

 ## Dragonfly

-* network groups: multiple nodes are connected within a fat tree
+* pros
+  - reduce number of long links and network diameter...
+  - reduced total cost of network
+  - more scalable (compared to fat-tree)
+* cons
+  - more complex routing

+Hierarchical topology dividing hosts to groups

-* direct one-to-one connection between each network group
+* all-to-all connection between each network group
   - avoids the need for external top level switches
-  - reduce number of long links and network diameter (total cost of network)
+  - each group has at least on direct link to other groups
 * requires adaptive routing to enable efficient operation
+  - Fully Progressive Adaptive Routing (FPAR)

+Flavors diverge on **group topology**

+* 1D flattened butterfly, completely connected (default recommendation)
+* 2D flattened butterfly
+* Dragonfly+ (benefits of Dragonfly and Fat Tree)

+Locality, **group size**

+* Lager group size, larger amount of group-internal traffic
+* Dragonfly+ and Fat Tree groups have full bi-sectional bandwidth